 Sprinkle with salt, and enjoy with the mayo!

 The mayo is a key element to this recipe.
 It’s what brings most of the flavor, as the taro fries have a very mild and subtle flavor.
 To prepare the cilantro mayo, you will need:

 To make the cilantro mayo, simply stir together the vegan mayonnaise, finely chopped cilantro, lime juice, and lime zest.
 It’s that easy!

 Note: if you want a lighter option, feel free to substitute vegan yogurt for the mayo, you can then season the dipping sauce with salt to taste.

-- Can I bake the fries instead of frying?
 I would not recommend it.
-I tried baking these taro fries but didn't like the overall texture, it was too dry.
-You might get better results by first boiling the taro strips for a few minutes before coating with oil and roasting.
+I tried baking these taro fries but didn’t like the overall texture.
+It was too dry.
+You might get better results by first boiling the taro strips for a few minutes before coating them with oil and roasting them.

-- Can I make these fries in an air-fryer?
-Yes, an air-fryer works great for this recipe!
-Simply coat the taro strips with a tablespoon of oil and air-fry for about 7-8 minutes, or until the taro fries are golden brown.
+Yes, an air fryer works great for this recipe!
+Simply coat the taro strips with a tablespoon of oil and air-fry for about 7-8 minutes or until the taro fries are golden brown.

 I hope you are going to love these taro fries!
-It's super easy and quick to make, crispy, savory, and it makes a great introduction to taro if you have never tried it before!
+It’s super easy and quick to make, crispy and savory, and it makes a great introduction to taro if you have never tried it before!

 - 2 cups oil for frying